-This booklet shows you how to use and maintain your new hearing aid.
-Please read the booklet carefully including the warning sections.
+This booklet gives you guidance on how to use and maintain your new hearing aid.
+Please read the booklet carefully including the Warning section.
 This will help you to achieve the full benefit of your new hearing aid.

 Your hearing care professional has adjusted the hearing aid to meet your needs.
-If you have further questions, please contact your hearing care professional.
+If you have additional questions, please contact your hearing care professional.